process-analytics/bpmn-visualization-js/test/typescript-moduleResolution-bundler/README.md

 ## Setup

-The `bpmn-visualization` npm package must be built first:
+The `bpmn-visualization` npm package must be built first.
 From the repository root, run:
 - `npm install`
 - `npm pack`